WebexCC-SA/LAB-2353/docs/Labguide/PreRequisites.md

 1. Ensure that you have received your tenant login credentials (Administrator, Supervisor and Agent) from the Lab proctors.
 2. Make sure you are able to login into [Admin Portal](https://admin.webex.com) & [Analyzer](https://analyzer-v2.wxcc-us1.cisco.com/analyzer/home).
 3. In this Lab, Part 1 and 2 already have historical data created to capture the key insights, hence no need to login Agent or make calls to complete those parts.
-4. In Part 3, we will look into some Realtime data insights for which make sure you are logged-in with your Supervisor-Agent or Agent.
+4. In Part 3, we will look into some Realtime data insights for which make sure you are logged-in with your Agent credentials

 ***You Will Need***